Case ID: M23-198L^

 In normal differentiated cells, most of the genome is densely methylated, except CpG islands near promoters of actively transcribed genes.
 Maintaining this boundary between unmethylated promoter-associated and adjacent methylated regions is crucial as loss of segregation can lead to disease.
 Unfortunately, it is not clear where these boundaries are, what happens to barriers to make the promoters susceptible to methylation, and how these changes progress.
 Understanding the mechanisms that protect these promoter regions could help in preventing methylation spreading and further the understanding of epigenetic regulation and human diseases.

 Researchers at the Biodesign Institute of Arizona State University have developed a computational and experimental method to investigate methylation barriers.
-They particularly looked at promoter-associated CpG islands juxtaposed with genomic repetitive elements as they may serves a methylation centers, exposing adjacent regions to methylation pressure.
+They particularly looked at promoter-associated CpG islands juxtaposed with genomic repetitive elements as they may serve as methylation centers, exposing adjacent regions to methylation pressure.
 Further, they identified a single sequence motif that was enriched in protected segments compared to unprotected segments.
 This method was used to investigate the methylomes of colorectal cancer and discovered more than 500 methylation barriers sharing this single sequence motif.
 Gradual loss of protection was associated with progression of colorectal cancers and markers of the CpG island methylator phenotype.

 This novel method not only advances epigenetic regulation research, but may also be useful in disease screening/risk assessment and in identifying potential therapeutic targets.